 (e.g. if you forgot to fork, or made a mistake in the fork command but did the clone anyway),

-you can try the following fix:
+or you simply want to start all over, then you can try the following fix:

 If you would like to see what you have put in the trash,